Home Articles Elections Kit: How to spot misinformation online for the local elections in the UK

 April 28 2023

-With this in mind, we have created handy this handy guide on how you can spot false and misleading claims and find reliable sources of information, as well as a guide to the U.K.’s new voter ID rules and how to spot misinformation online.
+In this handy guide, Logically Facts shows you how you can spot false and misleading claims and find reliable sources of information in the weeks leading up to elections, as well as a guide to the U.K.’s new voter ID rules and how to spot misinformation online.

 How can I check what a candidate has said?